cferggie/Predicting-Bitcoin-Returns-with-Long-Short-Term-Memory-LSTM-Neural-Networks/To-do list n Training Notes.md

 Implement the following:
-- optimize lambda
-- training size optimization
+- hyperparameter optimization (learn to automate this process eventually)
 - compare results to baseline performance (ARIMA, random walk simulation)

 OG Scores from paper: